KazimKeskin/markdown-web-app/README.md

 ## Installation
 - Place 'markdown-web-app' onto a hosted server running PHP
-- Edit server/config.json with baseDirectory as the route from server/build_JSON.php to the folder containing the files to be rendered. ("../" takes you to the 'markdown-web-app' folder and will display its own files)
+- Configure server/config.json
-  - Further configuration options are available here
+  - Edit server/config.json with "baseDirectory" as the route from server/build_JSON.php to the files to be rendered and "baseUrl" as the route from index.html to the files to be rendered.
+Relative paths can be used but if absolute paths are used, then, "baseDirectory" must be a local filepath and "baseUrl" must be a web URL.
 - Open index.html in a browser!